iampiyusharora/us-elections-2016-twitter-analysis/README.md

 An output .csv file is created with the positive and negative score of the tweets.

-The output graphs are also stored in the folder final_putput.
+The output graphs are also stored in the folder final_putput.zip.

 Hope this helps someone.
 Cheers!!